 - Consider using the 'hinge' method if you're not experienced with installing larger screen protectors.
 It doesn't work for everyone, but a lot of people like it; this involves lining up the protector perfectly, then taping it along the top so it can't move while you remove the backing sheet (Google it for more info, we're working on our own video since most are for iPhones)

 - Wash and dry your hands before starting.
-If you have to touch the back of the protector, you don’t want to leave any finger prints.
+If you have to touch the back of the protector (try not to), you don’t want to leave any finger prints.

 - Dust is your enemy.
-Make sure your climate control is off and windows and sunroof are closed.
-Keep kids, cats and dogs out of the area.
+Make sure your climate control is off and windows are closed.
+Keep kids, cats and snotty dogs out of the area.
 Don’t sneeze.

-- Move the car into sunlight to help spot the aforementioned pesky dust.
+- Move the car into sunlight to help spot the aforementioned pesky dust and bubbles.

 - Wear something fluff-free when doing the install.
-A Spandex onesie is ideal, if not particularly fashionable.
+A Spandex onesie is ideal, if you happen to own one.

-- Use Scotch Magic tape (not Sellotape) to remove any dust that gets trapped under the screen protector.
+- Have some Scotch Magic tape (not Sellotape) on-hand to remove any dust that gets trapped under the screen protector.

 - Clean the screen really well before starting.
 It’ll make the whole process so much easier.
 If you have cleaning fluid or pads for your eye glasses, use it to lift off any residue, otherwise just use a damp microfiber cloth (followed by a dry one) to reduce the static on the screen.

-- Align the top of the screen protector with the top of the screen when you start to apply it – it’s a perfect fit, so this way you will not have ‘extra’ to tuck in at the bottom
+- Align the top of the screen protector with the top of the screen when you start to apply it – it’s a perfect fit, so getting it perfectly lined up at the top will ensure everything else works out.

 - When using the supplied card to work out any bubbles, do this before removing the secondary protective layer.
 Once that’s off, just use the microfiber cloth (or wrap the cloth around the card).
 This helps to protect the film from scratches.